-Whistlin’ Kenny, by Margie Cox, was released as the b-side on the US promo version of the single Standing At The Altar, from the album 1-800 New Funk (a compilation of mostly-unreleased music largely written and produced by Prince/, recorded by other Paisley Park Records artists).
+Whistlin’ Kenny, by Margie Cox, was released as the b-side of the single Standing At The Altar (only on promotional 12" and cassette in the USA), from the album 1-800 New Funk (a compilation of mostly-unreleased music largely written and produced by Prince/, recorded by other Paisley Park Records artists).

 It was not included on the European commercial release of the single.
 The song was written by Prince (credited as such, even though it was released while he used the name ).